piyushfgk/ci3play/README.md

 - Unix or Mac (/etc/hosts)

 ## Project History
+**31/07/2020 16:00 Hrs**
+- Genarated App Password in accounts.google.com to send email from my gmail account which has 2 step verification enabled
+- Added email functionality to send
+- Verify emailed token to activate new registered user

 **31/07/2020 07:00 Hrs**
 - Using Bootstrap 5 svg icons
     - Use stroke="white" stroke-width="2" property to change default color and change default bolderness